Vabbajack-Sandvich/AutoHotKey-Simple-Function-List-Language-Highlight/README.md

 You have to try whichever combination of directories works on whichever type of Notepad++ install you have.

-Editing the overridemap.xml and having the ahk-fl.xml in the functionlist in the C:\Program Files\Notepad++\functionList\ path AND making a new directory for userdefinedlang in the C:\Users\USERNAME\AppData\Roaming\ directory AND putting the ahk.xml language highlight file in the  C:\Users\USERNAME\AppData\Roaming\Notepad++\userdefinedlang\ directory is the combination that worked for me and is what the TLDR version of the installation.
+Editing the overridemap.xml and having the ahk-fl.xml in the functionlist in the C:\Program Files\Notepad++\functionList\ path AND making a new directory for userdefinedlang in the C:\Users\USERNAME\AppData\Roaming\ directory AND putting the ahk.xml language highlight file in the  C:\Users\USERNAME\AppData\Roaming\Notepad++\userdefinedlang\ directory is the combination that worked for me and is what the TLDR version of the installation WHICH IS NOT what is in the NON-TLDR version which is only in the %APPDATA% version of the Notepad++ install.

 Also, you have to select ahk as your user defined language from the language menu while you have your .ahk file open that you want to highlight.